patrickas/CD2022/content/about/index.md

             <div class="contained-text">
-                Coming together and sharing expertise is highly important to foster a sense of solidarity and unity among activists and organizations, especially with regards campaigning and protection of atheists at risk.
+                Coming together and sharing expertise is highly important to foster a sense of solidarity and unity among activists and organizations, especially with regards to campaigning and protection of atheists at risk.
             </div>
         </div>
         <div class="right">